 The motion to the valve is imparted from the camshaft through the cam, push Road, and the rocker arm, the profile of the cam depends on the type of motion to be imparted to the valve.

-Intake manifold means the pipe through which admission charge is admitted into the engine cylinder.
-The best cross section of an intake manifold is circular because it produces list resistant to the flow of charge.
+Intake manifold means the pipe through which the admission charge is admitted into the engine cylinder.
+The best cross-section of an intake manifold is circular because it produces list resistance to the flow of charge.
 The amount of charge admitted to each cylinder must be the same.
 This requires that equal resistance should exist between the carburetor and the intake port to each cylinder.
 Since the distance to different intake ports is different, the resistance in the intake manifold is made equal by charging the cross-section of the manifold.

 Exhaust manifold means the pipe through which the exhaust gas goes out of the engine cylinders.
 The heat exhaust system has a separate connection from each cylinder into one or several exhaust pipes.